-- Any adaptations needed to enable a tenant to be discharged from hospital and return home. - Any adaptations which are required to enable a tenant to access standard amenities within their home (as detailed in section 3.0 above). - Any adaptations which are required to enable a tenant to access their property.
+- Any adaptations needed to enable a tenant to be discharged from hospital and return home. - Any adaptations which are required to enable a tenant to access standard amenities within their home (as detailed in section 3.0 above) (i.e creation of a WC downstairs if a tenant cannot access an upstairs bathroom, or a level access shower). - Any adaptations which are required to enable a tenant to access their property (i.e external ramp at the entrance to the property).